What are forms P11d and P9D?

 When do they have to be prepared and submitted?

 These forms plus a Form P11D(b) declaration must be submitted to HM Revenue & Customs by 5th July following the end of the tax year.
-So for 2012/13 they must be submitted by 5th July 2013.

 Who pays the tax on the Benefits in Kind?